Home>Health Hub>General Health>Eating Well with Early Chronic Kidney Disease

 Salt: Protecting Kidneys and the Heart

-Eating lots of salt can increase blood pressure and speed up kidney damage, as well as increasing your risk of heart disease [12,15].
+Eating lots of salt can increase blood pressure and speed up kidney damage, as well as increasing your risk of heart disease.

-The advice is to consume no more than 6g of salt per day.
-Around 75% of the salt we eat is hidden in processed foods as a preservative or flavour enhancer [11].
+The advice for individuals with early-stage CKD is to consume no more than 6g of salt per day.
+Around 75% of the salt we eat is hidden in processed foods as a preservative or flavour enhancer.
 High salt foods include baked beans, gravy granules, olives, ham, crisps, bread, soups, shop brought sauces, tinned meats, processed cheese, stock cubes and marmite for example.

 Reducing salt does not mean food has to taste bland.
 Your taste buds do adjust over time, so if things taste a little different at first, stick with it - it does get easier.